AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 - Input the Name of the blocked Application in the answer field to complete the task. <br />
 <br />

-4. Check the Firewall Monitor traffic logs to verify if you can see any traffic from the Beer Store Data Database Server. ((**Helpful Info Section**)
+Step 4- Check the Firewall Monitor traffic logs to verify if you can see any traffic from the Beer Store Data Database Server. ((**Helpful Info Section**)

  <br />
 <br />